zack-young-ideas/contact-form-backend/README.md

 This API is meant to serve as the backend for a front-end web application that displays a contact form to users.
 It works best when used with the React contact form app at [contact-form](https://github.com/zack-young-ideas/contact-form).

 There are two API endpoints defined by this app:
-- **GET** /api/csrf - returns a secret value and a token that are used to prevent cross-site request forgery attempts
+- **GET /api/csrf** - returns a secret value and a token that are used to prevent cross-site request forgery attempts
-- **POST** /api/contact - accepts contact form info; must include the secret value and token provided in GET requests to /api/csrf
+- **POST /api/contact** - accepts contact form info; must include the secret value and token provided in GET requests to /api/csrf

 A MySQL database is required for storing contact information from users.
-When the `build` command is run, a new table is created in the database that will store the contact info submitted by each user.
+When the `npm run build` command is run, a new table is created in the database that will store the contact info submitted by each user.

 This API is expected to be run on an AWS EC2 instance with permission to send emails via AWS Simple Email Service, but this is not required.
 The API comes with two email drivers, one that sends emails via AWS SES, and another that simply writes emails to local files on disk.